goaver/api-integration/docs/check-advanced.md

 - <b>supplementalDocumentTypes (optional)</b> - The supplemental document types required to be submitted with this check

+- <b>watchlistSearchCategories (optional)</b> The watchlist categories to be searched - NOTE: This only applies if you are overriding the default check types and include Watchlist Search, otherwise group settings will be used to set the recurring watchlist search interval.

 - <b>watchlistRecheckInterval (optional)</b> - This will set the watchlist search that is created and searched as a result of this check as a recurring check to be performed automatically in the future at the specified interval.
 Valid values are 7 (weekly) and 30 (monthly).
 NOTE: This only applies if you are overriding the default check types and include Watchlist Search, otherwise group settings will be used to set the recurring watchlist search interval.

 #### Example Request